Guleixibian2009/Hand-Written-HTML-Site/README.md

 #### Mouse Follower!

 Now see cautiously at your cursor.
-Can you see that red dot?
-Now try to move your mouse.
+Can you see that red dot?🤓 Now try to move your mouse.
 It will always follow you wherever you go.

 I used `@bva/mouse-follow-js@0.0.8` to create it.
 Try this on your website!